mpedroza96/ProductionSimulationManitobaSAS/README.md

 # ProductionSimulationManitobaSAS
-Simulation model and analysis of the production line in the Manitoba SAS chocolate peanut line
+Simulation model and analysis of the production process of chocolate peanut and blueberries in the company "Manitoba SAS"